-Each pattern represents 1 bar of events (4 quarter notes with 24 time-steps per quarter note).
+Each pattern normally represents 1 bar of events (4 quarter notes with 24 time-steps per quarter note) - see section 17.3 for an option to increase this length at the expense of reduced time resolution for each event.
 There are 4 pages of event types.
 The active page is shown by the highlighted enable/disable icon in the lower right corner.